sreuland/ifttt_demo/README.md

 * Deploy the contract to the networks via the running local rpc servers and your test keypair account info - [https://soroban.stellar.org/docs/tutorials/deploy-to-local-network](https://soroban.stellar.org/docs/tutorials/deploy-to-local-network)
    The cli will show the new contract id as a result, save that as will refer to it in later IFTTT trigger/action config.

+* Create an IFTTT free account, in IFTTT->Developers->API, set the API URL to be the ngrok public https url it created.
+You can also find your IFTTT_SERVICE_KEY provided here on this screen.

 * In IFTTT->API->Triggers, create one trigger which represents a smart contract invocation.
 The smart contract events are emitted from `/ifttt/v1/triggers/contract_incremented_event` handler in server.js